n0rad/typed-command-line-parser/README.rst

 Available params
- All params included in the lib start with CliParam* Some may have methods to increase check when parse for exemple :
+ All params included in the lib start with CliParam* Some may have methods to increase check when parse for example :

  * ``CliParamInt.setZeroable(Boolean);``
  * ``CliParamInt.setNegativable(Boolean);``
  * ``CliParamFile.setIsDirectory(Boolean);``